lozingaro/academic-website/didactics.markdown

 ## Machine learning courses

-The home page for the projects:
+* [UNIBO-81940](didactics/81940.markdown) (2023 edition) part of **Artificial Intelligence** course of the Master Degree in Computer Science at the University of Bologna.

-* [UNIBO-81940](didactics/81940.markdown) (2023 edition) part of **Artifical Intelligence** course of the Master Degree in Computer Science at the University of Bologna.
+### Machine learning resources

-A set of `Python` notebooks for the course:
+A set of `Python` notebooks that can be used as a starting point for teaching machine learning:

 * [Linear regression with gradient descent](didactics/81940/src/linear-regression-w-gradient-descent.ipynb)
 * [The neural network](didactics/81940/src/nn-rulez.ipynb)